 Depending on the connection speed and website file weight, the migration process may take from a few seconds to a few minutes.

 WordPress to Drupal migration is not an easy task as it requires at least rudimentary code skills.
 You may face issues in the execution of the above transition steps and if you are an amateur, you may find it even more challenging.
 You need Drupal experts who are adept in handling any technical issues involved in the process of migration and later.
 The team at Skynet Technologies is always eager to assist you in the transition process and beyond.
 We’ve got a highly qualified Drupal team to deal with any challenges, complexities to provide faster and best designed Drupal-based web pages.
 You can to talk to our experts and get a custom quote.

-Skynet Technologies offers Drupal migration, Drupal maintenance, Drupal development, Drupal content management system, Drupal commerce solutions, and more.
+Skynet Technologies offers Drupal migration, Drupal Maintenance and Support, Drupal development, Drupal content management system, Drupal commerce solutions, and more.
 Are you facing any trouble while migrating your site to Drupal from the WordPress?
 Feel free to contact us.
 We are always happy to help!
 Our experienced Drupal developers are always ready to tackle any challenges!